Canadian Dollar (CAD): Symbol, Abbreviation & Currency Code

-The Canadian dollar abbreviation is CAD.
-The full ISO 4217 alphabetic code is CAD and the ISO numeric code is 124.
-The currency symbol is the dollar sign ($), often written as C$ or Can$ in international contexts to distinguish it from the US dollar and other dollar-denominated currencies.
+The abbreviation for the Canadian dollar is CAD.
+CAD is the ISO 4217 alphabetic code; the numeric code is 124.
+The currency symbol is the dollar sign ($), written as C$, CA$ or Can$ in international contexts to set it apart from the US dollar and other dollar currencies.

-How to write Canadian dollars
+How do you write Canadian dollars?

 CAD 100